Vision Problem Treatment in New Orleans

 We use proven diagnostic techniques and the latest technology to help detect and treat vision problems such as near and farsightedness and astigmatism, as well as to create a permanent and historical record of changes in your eye to help get an even deeper understanding of your ocular health.
 Our comprehensive eye exams cover every aspect of your eye health including an evaluation for signs of diseases or vision problems, and go beyond a routine check-up.
 Learn more about some of the most vision problems that we encounter at our New Orleans eye care clinic.

 Nearsightedness affects nearly half of the U.S. population.
 Instead of images being focused on the retina, nearsightedness causes images to be focused in front of the retina, making distant objects appear blurred.
 People with uncorrected myopia tend to hold a book closer to the eyes when reading and must sit close to the front of the room to see clearly.

 Nearsightedness is hereditary, typically appears in childhood, and progresses until about age 20 but can also develop in adults because of visual stress or health conditions.
 Many researchers attribute the increase of people with myopia to an increase in the use of handheld devices, books, and computers.
 If detected early, myopia progression can be controlled by wearing the appropriate prescription eyeglasses or contact lenses.
 It can also be controlled by orthokeratology (ortho-k) and even topical eye drops.
 Many new studies have shown that the progression of myopia can be slowed down by simply wearing the right prescription multifocal contact lenses.
-All of these options are offered at our New Orleans eye care clinics.
+All of these options are offered at our New Orleans eye care clinic.